ishandoye/DevopsJourney/K8/challenge/pod-evicted.md

 ```

-- The Chunks area going till 5 but not till 10 as per python code.
+- The Chunks area going till 5 but not up to 10 as per the Python code.

 ```bash